hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 ## Create projects for LDAP users {#ldap}

 If you are integrating LDAP into your environment, you need to configure the Horizon dashboard for users.
-For more information, see *Include the configuration files in the installation* on the [Integrating LDAP page](/helion/openstack/install/ldap/).
+For more information, see *Configure Horizon* on the [Integrating LDAP page](/helion/openstack/install/ldap/#horizon).

 ## Next Steps {#next-steps}